wolextino79/wolextino79/README.md

 I'm a Data Analyst, Public Administrator complemented with a backgroound in international Relation.
 Seeking opportunities to leverage digital analytical abilities and academic knowledge in a dynamic professional setting.
 Eager to contribute to research and data-driven projects that align with my educational background and skill set.

 ## PROJECTS
+Employees Salaries Dataset, Hospital Medical Report

 ## EDUCATIONS
-BSC International Relations at Lagos State University OND Public Administration at the Polytechnic of Ibadan
+BSC International Relations at Lagos State University, OND Public Administration at the Polytechnic of Ibadan

 ## CERTIFICATES
- New Horizons ICT
+ New Horizons ICT,
 Lagos Information District Centre (LIDC)

 ## CONTACTS